 - Can you come out the same way you went in?
 Firm the belly and press into the earth to extend the arms out without letting the hips drop.

 Got it?
 Don’t forget to breathe!

-Join Stephanie for a Transistions and Inversions Workshop – June 24, 2-4pm Bookings via our online store
+Join Stephanie for her Inversions & Arm Balances Workshop – June 15, 2-4pm Bookings via our online store

 About the instructor: Stephanie Williams – with a background in Nutrition and Exercise Science and an interest in health coaching, Stephanie knew she loved teaching and empowering people.
 So, when the opportunity arose for Stephanie to do her yoga teacher training, she took it.
 It didn’t take long before Stephanie realised how much she loved sharing the experience of yoga with her students.
 She strongly believes that her job as a teacher is to meet her students where they are on any given day.
 Stephanie works within the framework of her students goals and provides them with a meaningful practice that empowers them to achieve.

 Detoxify & energise with Hot Yoga.
 Tone & sculpt with Power Flow.
 Strengthen & stretch with Basics and Slow Flow.
 Relax & mobilise with Yin Yoga at our beautiful studios in Hawthorn & Hampton, Melbourne.
 Our studios also host regular workshops, Victorian and overseas retreats to exotic places like Bali, Thailand & India, as well as a mobile yoga service for community, school and corporate groups.

 Our Hampton studio has now opened our classes up to the Bayside area including surrounding suburbs such as Sandringham, Brighton, Black Rock, Highett and Beaumaris.
 Enjoy modern facilities, expert teachers and a range of complementary wellness services for optimal health.